ulipoto/WCSRO/README.md

 # WCSRO

 Welcome!
 This package calculates the Warren-Cowley short range order parameter (SRO) for arbitrary alloys.
-It is meant to consider not only pairs, but also triplets.
+It is meant to consider not only pairs, but also triplets, to generate Special Quasirandom Structures (SQS)

 ## Usage

 To use the calculator, open WCSRO.jl.
 All further steps are explained there.
+An exemplary input file is also included, where everything should be explained

 *__This package is still under development.
 If you have issues, feel free to contact me!__*